quequeo/api-quequeo/README.md

 1. Development: Run locally using Docker Compose:
     ```bash
     docker-compose up
+2. Production:
-2. Production: Ensure all environment variables (e.g., POSTGRES_HOST, AWS_S3_BUCKET) are set.
+Ensure all environment variables (e.g., POSTGRES_HOST, AWS_S3_BUCKET) are set.
 Use the CI/CD pipeline for deployment.
 ****
 **License** 📜
 This project is licensed under the MIT License.
-See the LICENSE file for details

 **Author** 👥
 Developed by **Jaime F. García Méndez**